project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_org_add_user.md

 ### Concepts Covered

-**Associate user and organization**: When a user is created in an organization, by default, the user does not get associated with any sub-organizations.
+**Associate user and organization**: When a user is created in an organization, by default, the user does not get associated with any sub-organization.
 A user can be associated with one or more sub-organizations, within the same organization.
 A user cannot be associated with more than one organization.

 ### Related Topics